Buildings at Minnesota State Mankato

 - Building Cost: $80,000

-The commons area linking Crawford Center and McElroy Center, known as Carkoski Commons was named in honor of Chester (Chet) A. Carkoski, in 1990.
-Chester Carkoski was the Assistant Dean of Students and Director of Housing from 1960 to 1973.
-Carkoski Commons is home to the Residential Life Office, Health Services, and a large dining area for residents of McElroy, Crawford, and Sears.
-Effictive January 2017, the large dining area of Carkoski Commons was replaced with the University Dining Center.
+The area linking Crawford, McElroy and Preska Residence Communities, Carkoski Commons, was named in honor of Chester (Chet) A. Carkoski in 1990.
+Carkoski was the Assistant Dean of Students and Director of Housing from 1960-1973.
+Carkoski Commons is home to the Residential Life Office, Health Services, EARTH System Lab and Maverick Food Pantry.
+Prior to the opening of the University Dining Center, Carkoski served as a campus dining facility.

 - Square Footage: 80,200